zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 It returns:

--   True: The device supports the camera flash function
+-   True: The device supports the camera flash function.

--   False: The device does not support the camera flash function
+-   False: The device does not support the camera flash function.

-> The App generally enables the front camera by default.
-If your front camera does not support front camera torch, this method will return false.
-If you want to check if the rear camera torch is supported, call `switchCamera` before using this method.
+> The app enables the front camera by default.
+If your front camera does not support front camera flash, this method returns `False`.
+To check if the rear camera flash is supported, call the `switchCamera` method before calling this method.

-#### Check whether Manual Focus is Supported (isCameraFocusPositionInPreviewSupported)
+#### Checks whether the Camera Manual Focus Function is Supported (isCameraFocusPositionInPreviewSupported)

 ```
 - (BOOL)isCameraFocusPositionInPreviewSupported;